serenabai/NYC-Ubers/README.md

 We merged TLC data and weather data sourced from the open-meteo API.
 The benefits of this was that we were able to incorporate another dimension of data into our predictions, using weather data to predict driver pay.
 There are not any noticeable consequences of combining different sources beyond the fact that the weather data was not useful in predicting driver pay.

 Some limitations in our data include the fact that we only used data from one week due to the overwhelming volume of data in our original set.
 Performing the same analysis on data from different months could reveal meaningful insights about how driver pay could differ depending on the time of the year.
 In addition, we only used less than 1% of this already narrow frame to build our GLMs.
 In the future, it may be meaningful to use a larger portion of our data and see if the results are the same.
 To continue our exploration, we could test our current GLMs and nonparametric model on newer test data to see how generalizable our models are.
 We also did not use priors for our Bayesian GLMs since we did not have any meaningful assumptions.
 In the future, bringing in additional domain knowledge to build those priors could be beneficial to building a more accurate model.
 Finally, since we narrowed our dataset to only Uber rides in New York, future studies could explore similar research questions relating to other rideshare options such as Lyft, or in other major cities in the US to see if there are any meaningful differences.

+Some additional features we wished we had that would improve the specificity of our data include the following:
+A measure for traffic: Traffic can affect the expected vs actual ETA which could then affect the driver’s pay and reviews.
+Number of stop lights: Similar to a measure of traffic, stop lights could affect the estimated drive time and the expected base pay and driver pay.
+Whether or not there was surge pricing: Popular areas and times of day affect pricing when there is an increased demand and limited supply for Ubers.
+This information could have been useful in estimating how certain geographic locations were affected surge pricing throughout the day.
+Expected length (minutes) of trip: The expected minutes for the trip may be useful in predicting driver pay because the driver pay likely doesn’t account for traffic that shows up in the middle of a ride.